liferay/liferay-docs/userGuide/en/chapters/16-management.markdown

 Message Boards example, an application permission might define who can add the Message Boards portlet to a page.

-The control panel permissions affect how the portlet appears to the user in the control panel.
-Some control panel portlets have a Configuration button, so you can define who gets to see that, as well as who gets to see an application in the control panel.
+The Control Panel permissions affect how the portlet appears to the user in the Control Panel.
+Some Control Panel portlets have a Configuration button, so you can define who gets to see that, as well as who gets to see an application in the Control Panel.

 ![Figure 16.11: Message Board Content Permissions](../../images/01-message-board-content-permissions.png)